pixelcities/datagarden/docs/sources/README.md

 You can unpublish a source at anytime, but this merely removes it from the sources tab in the workflow builder.
 Any sources that have already been used will continue to exist on the canvas.

+### Updating data
+Updating the data requires that the exact same source layout (columns and data types) is used.
+Once verified, it will override the source with the new data, and trigger any downstream transformers to be recomputed.
+The encryption keys are automatically rotated when data is updated.

 ### Deleting
 By deleting the source, the source metadata is immediatly deleted.
 The data itself is marked for deletion, and will be